alexlancaster/zenodraft-action/README.md

 # `alexlancaster/zenodraft-action@0.10.1` TEMP FORK - DO NOT USE

 Automates drafting depositions on Zenodo or Zenodo Sandbox.
-Temporary fork of https://github.com/zenodraft/action/
+Temporary fork of https://github.com/zenodraft/action/ used for debugging pull requests to main repo.

 ## Features